 This clause establishes the conclusions an examiner may reach when comparing two friction ridge impressions.
 In reaching a conclusion, an examiner considers the observed similarities and dissimilarities and assesses the relative support of the observations under the following two propositions: the two impressions originated from the same source or from different sources.
-Similarities generally provide support for the proposition that two impressions originated from the same source, while dissimilarities generally provide support for the proposition that two impressions originated from different sources.
+Similarities generally provide support for the proposition that two impressions originated from the same source support for the proposition that two impressions originated from the same source.